travel-tips

 11. Montes de Malaga Natural Park

-For the best mountain views, you will need a car.
+For the best mountain views, you'll need a car.
 The natural park has several mirador (viewpoint) spots where you can park and watch the sun sink behind the peaks.
 Pack a picnic and make an evening of it.

 12. Botanical Garden of La Concepcion